kendrickcc/odm-azure-wf2/README.md

 Infrastructure as Code (IaC) Build of OpenDroneMap using Terraform and cloud-init in Azure, deploying using GitHub Actions.

 Preloading images to a storage container in Azure, then using `blobfuse` to connect to the container for processing.
+Using `RClone` to copy images to the Azure Blob container.

 ## Setup